mbarkhau/sbk/lit/120_common.md

 import itertools as it
 import subprocess as sp

-from typing import NewType, Callable, Sequence, NamedTuple, Optional, Any from collections.abc import Generator, Iterator
+from typing import NewType, TypeAlias, Callable, Sequence, NamedTuple, Optional, Any from collections.abc import Generator, Iterator

 import sbk.common_types as ct